Skogsrå: General description

 The skogsrå/skogssnua/skogssnuva appears in the form of a beautiful woman with a seemingly friendly temperament.
 She appears like a woman from the front but seen from behind she often has a tail and a hollow, rotten back, a human foot and a horse foot, and skin like tree bark.

 The men who are enticed into following her into the forest are led astray, and she laughs at the victim.
-A beguiled man thought he was led back home, when everything disappeared and found himself in a swamp.
+A beguiled man thought he was led back home, when everything disappeared and he found himself in a swamp.
 The seduced man may become ruined, that is, ruin his health (and sanity) after repeating visits to her (cf. tale below).
 Or, the man who had intercourse with the Skogsrå may turn into an introvert, as his soul had remained with her.

 If the seduced man is a hunter, he may be rewarded with good luck in the hunt, but should he be unfaithful to the skogsrå, he will be punished with dire inconveniences.
 She is also said to bestow her affection and bounty upon the charcoal maker, or woodcutter.

-Anecdotes often tell of how the men eventually gets rid of the skogsrå, and one straightforward way is to shoot her, perhaps by a friend, (Note: Cf. tale below.) or tricking her into revealing the secret to hit his mark.
+Anecdotes often tell of how men are eventually able to get rid of the skogsrå, and one straightforward way is to shoot her, perhaps by a friend, (Note: Cf. tale below.) or tricking her into revealing the secret to hit his mark.

 The victim tricking the skogsrå to gain his freedom is a commonplace motif (ML 6000, "Tricking the Fairy Suitor").
 This migratory motif usually involves learning a secret herbal recipe.
 For example, the skogsrå who seduced a man from his wife is tricked into revealing a cure of his love-craze, and there is usually inserted lines of verse naming the daphne (tibast) and valerian (vändelrot).
 (Note: Cf. Lindow"s tale 39, "Tibast and Vändelrot".
 And in Lindow's tale 41 described below, the man learns to blend his gunpowder with herbs.)
 These two plants can be used as talisman to protect against her.

 The hunter who decides to reject her right from the beginning can fire a shot at her, but after having to suffer a gloomy stormy night, his flames (of attraction) will be extinguished.
 It is said she can be killed by a silver bullet or with a gun loaded by herself.
-The silver bullet requirement to slay the skogsjungfrau is recorded even in Nyland (Uusimaa), Finland, where charcoal-burning laborer, and a farmhand making charcoal are captivated.
+The silver bullet requirement to slay the skogsjungfrau is recorded even in Nyland (Uusimaa), Finland, where charcoal-burning laborers and farmhands making charcoal are told to be captivated.

-The hiker may also turn his coat or sweater inside-out to ward against her seduction, or advised to do so when he loses his way on her account.
+The hiker may also turn his coat or sweater inside-out to ward against her seduction or be advised to do so when he loses his way on her account.

-It is said the skogsrå owns the beasts of the forest, indeed the randa (an alias or cognate) has dominion over all the trees and everything in the forest, granting game (successful hunt) only to those who do not rebuff her companionship.
+It is said the skogsrå owns the beasts of the forest.
+Indeed the randa (an alias or cognate) has dominion over all the trees and everything in the forest and grants game (successful hunt) only to those who do not rebuff her companionship.